JamCoreModding/multi-loader-template-mod/README.md

 2. Click `Use This Template`
 3. Clone the repository.
 4. Run
-   `deno run --allow-read --allow-write https://raw.githubusercontent.com/Jamalam360/easytemplate/main/easytemplate.ts` in the repository directory.
+   `deno run --allow-read --allow-write --allow-env https://raw.githubusercontent.com/Jamalam360/easytemplate/main/easytemplate.ts` in the repository directory.
 5. Follow the instructions.
 6. See [the docs](https://docs.jamalam.tech) for more information.